 The retrospective is an established Agile practice to Dream and Think together.
-It invites everyone to participate, and influence.
+It invites everyone to participate and influence.

 Retrospectives shape the culture.
 Managers and workers can equally express their views and be heard.
 The organizational culture is observable in the room and can be reflected.

 Behavioral agreements and obvious improvements are made within the retrospective.
-Wicked systemic problems are too difficult to be solved in one meeting.
-For those, the retrospective selects the Biggest Pain for further analysis.
+Wicked systemic problems, however, can not be solved in one workshop.

 The community is a parallel learning organization - a sandbox for growing teamwork, leaders, and new leadership culture.

 When the critical mass (usually 10-20%) of the population has been onboarded by rigorous training and coaching, the culture has changed.
 For smaller units, it is best to educate everyone.

 As the small first step, please invite us to share our experiences in transforming large organizations.